-he City of San Marcos is conducting a historic resources survey in efforts to identify and document historic-age resources (50 years of age and older) and help develop recommendations to help the City make decisions about historic resources for future planning and development initiatives.
-Beginning November 2018, surveyors will begin work within designated areas.
+In 2018/2019, the City of San Marcos conducted historic resources survey in efforts to identify and document historic-age resources (50 years of age and older) and help develop recommendations to help the City make decisions about historic resources for future planning and development initiatives.

 Historic resources can be districts, sites, buildings, structures and objects that are significant in American history, architecture, archeology, engineering and culture.